epsil/mdwiki/README.md

 | `/page/` | page |
 | `/anotherpage/` | anotherpage |

-Upload the wiki to a server of your choice, or serve it locally.
-To do the latter, do `npm run http`.
+The wiki can also be served locally.
+To do this, run `npm run http`.

 One can also open the `index.html` files directly from disk, without starting up an HTTP server first.
 Unfortunately, this only works in Firefox; other browsers impose limits on [resource sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), and therefore require that a HTTP server is running.